Renault ZOE electric motor, drive and performance

 |0-62mph||Top speed||Driven wheels||Power|

-So if you regularly do motorway stretches, the R135 is the better bet – especially since you have to go for this punchier motor to get CCS fast charging, which makes longer journeys easier.
+If you regularly do motorway stretches, the R135 is the better bet – especially since you have to go for this punchier motor to get CCS fast charging, which makes longer journeys easier.

 Significantly updated suspension, steering and brakes mean this ZOE is usefully better to drive than before.
 It’s stable and confidence-inspiring – enough to make it fit for regular motorway miles.
 There’s plenty of grip if you want fun, although it always feels like a sensible steer regardless of how you drive it.